vertoforce/genericenricher/README.md

 - ELK (Looking at data in indices)
 - SQL (Reading data in database tables)
 - HTTP (Read webpage, might implement crawling in the future)

+## Known Issues

+- Currently with some early ELK versions the Read() only manages to read the first 100 documents because the server does not support scrolling